Abdullateef-jr/querylanguage-project/README.md

 11. Credit Score: A numerical representation of the individual’s creditworthiness (e.g., 720, N/A).
 12. Date of Admission: The date the individual was admitted to a hospital or healthcare facility.

-## Project III : Use sales analytics dataset
-Sales Analytics is the practice of generating insights from sales data, trends, and metrics to set targets and forecast future sales performance.
-It provides insights about the top performing and underperforming products/services, the problems in selling and market opportunities, sale forecasting, and sales activities that generate revenue.

-## Objective
-NB: Basket Analysis - Carry out Basket Analysis in addition to the other tasks.
-1. What was the best year for sales?
-How much was earned that year?
-2. What city had the highest number of sales?
-3. What time should we display advertisement to maximize likehood of customer's buying product?
-4. What products are most often sold together?
-5. What product sold the most?
-Why do you think it sold the most?

-# Note
-- Clean, format and transform the data if need be.
-- Clean and readable query attracts more marks.
-- Evident use of AI reduces your score.
-- Submit your sql scripts